 The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 We acknowledge our duty of care to ensure a safe place to work and visit for our staff, customers and visitors.
-We will, where reasonably practicable, follow UK standards, guidance and codes of good practice where these offer enhanced standards of health and safety.
+We will, where reasonably practicable, follow relevant UK laws and standards, as well as ensuring local legal compliance.

 Health and safety is everyone’s responsibility as well as being a particular responsibility for all levels of management.
 The British Council expects everyone to be aware of their role in workplace safety.

-We aim to ensure that all staff and those who work with the British Council foster an attitude of good practice and co-operation in order to achieve high standards of health and safety.
+We aim to ensure that all staff and those who work with the British Council foster an attitude of good practice and co-operation to achieve high standards of health and safety.

 The British Council is committed to:

-- providing specialist, dedicated safety, health and fire advice across its global operations
+- providing specialist safety, health and fire advice across its global operations

-- monitoring and reviewing its systems and procedures to ensure their suitability, adequacy and effectiveness
+- monitoring and reviewing its health and safety systems and procedures to ensure their suitability, adequacy and effectiveness

 - ensuring all staff play their part in meeting the British Council’s health and safety standards

 - enabling staff to comply with the British Council’s health and safety standards

-- providing suitable and sufficient information, instruction, training and facilities to ensure all staff are aware of, and equipped to carry out, their health and safety responsibilities
+- providing suitable and adequate information, instruction, training and facilities to ensure all staff are aware of, and equipped to carry out, their health and safety responsibilities

 - ensuring that those contracted to the British Council are aware of, and satisfactorily discharge, their health and safety roles and responsibilities.